MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

    > [!NOTE]
    > If you don't provide a value for the work queue item name, the internal work queue id is displayed instead in the work queue item list pages.

-6. (Optional) Set the **status** to `On-hold` if you wish the create items that require review or other preprocessing work before they can be queued.
+6. (Optional) Set the **status** to `On-hold` if the created item requires review or other preprocessing work before they can be queued.
 7. (Optional) Select a different **priority** for the work queue item if you wish to influence processing priority.
 8. (Optional) Enter a **unique Id or reference** if you wish to provide a custom unique value within this queue.
 If left empty, a unique value in the format of `system-<GUID>` will be automatically provided by the system |
 9. (Optional) Activate this section and select a custom **expiration date** value for the work queue item.